ToshioCP/Gtk4-tutorial/src/sec11.src.md

 We need at least two things.
 One is functions and the other is class methods.

+The latest GTK 4 document classifies functions into a constructor, functions and instance methods.

+- constructors: Their name are always `gtk_(objectname)_new`.
+They create the objects.
+- functions: Their first parameter (argument) is *NOT* the instance.
+Usually functions are utility functions for the class.
+- instance methods: Their first parameter (argument) is the instance.
+They do some task for the specific instance.

+This tutorial uses `functions` in two ways, broad or narrow sense.

 You've already seen many functions.
 For example,

-- `TfeTextView *tfe_text_view_new (void);` is a function to create a TfeTextView instance.
+- `TfeTextView *tfe_text_view_new (void);` is a function (constructor) to create a TfeTextView instance.
-- `GtkTextBuffer *gtk_text_view_get_buffer (GtkTextView *textview)` is a function to get a GtkTextBuffer from GtkTextView.
+- `GtkTextBuffer *gtk_text_view_get_buffer (GtkTextView *textview)` is a function (instance method) to get a GtkTextBuffer from GtkTextView.

 Functions are public, which means that they are expected to be used by other objects.
 They are similar to public methods in object oriented languages.

-Class (C structure) mainly consists of pointers to functions.
+Class (C structure) mainly consists of pointers to C functions.
-The functions are called class methods and used by the object itself or its descendant objects.
+They are called *class methods* and used by the object itself or its descendant objects.
 For example, GObject class is declared in `gobject.h` in GLib source files.

 @@@include
 class_gobject.c
 @@@

-There's a pointer to the function `dispose` in line 23.
+There's a pointer to the function `dispose` in line 25.

 ~~~C
 void (*dispose) (GObject *object);